Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 Frequently Asked Questions

-1. Can I refaint cabinets without sanding?
+1. Can I refinish cabinets without sanding?

 Technically, yes—with a liquid deglosser.
 However, sanding remains the most reliable method for adhesion.
 Liquid deglosser works well on glossy surfaces but may not penetrate thick varnishes.
 In my experience, light sanding (220 grit) is always safer.
 Even with a deglosser, a quick scuff sand ensures the primer bonds mechanically.
 For best results, sand to at least 150 grit after using a deglosser.
 This is one of the cabinet refinishing best practices part 2 that professionals follow consistently.